marijnh/Eloquent-JavaScript/17_canvas.md

 The `arc` method is a way to draw a line that curves along the edge of a circle.
-It takes a pair of ((coordinates)) for the arc's center, a radius, and then a start and end angle.
+It takes a pair of ((coordinates)) for the arc's center, a radius, and then a start angle and end angle.

 {{index pi, "Math.PI constant"}}